ATTENTION GRANNY FLAT OWNERS! WHO WANTS TO GET CONNECTED TO NBN?

 If your builder has not thought of this then this will need to be a consideration in getting your cables from the main house to your flat.
 This can sometimes be the most expensive part of getting a granny flat connected.
 If the builder has not left a conduit another alternative is to run a tension cable between the main house and the granny flat above ground and bypassing any civil work that may need to be completed.

-If your granny flat does not have a separate address to the main house, this can cause problems when calling an ISP to get an NBN connection.
-If they can’t see an address or only see one address, they might refuse you service, as they won’t have you registered in their system.
-If this is the problem you are having, you will need to contact your local council and apply for this.
+If they can’t see an address or only see one address, they might refuse your service, as they won’t have you registered in their system.
+If this is the problem you are having, you will need to contact your local council and tell them your issue.
+Usually, by explaining to your local council chambers your dilemma they should be able to help you.

 Having Fibre to The Premises (FTTP) is probably the best NBN technology you can have for getting your internet service working in a granny flat.
 FTTP box inside your home allows for 4 data services and 2 phone services from separate ISP’s.
 This means you only need a Cat6 cable run from the main houses NBN box to an inside the granny flat.
 Then all you must do is plug in the modem from your ISP and away you go.